 Sri Ramakrishna often said: “The mind is everything.”
 This is especially seen to be true in this part of the Gita.
 It is not action that is either the problem or the solution–it is the state of mind, including the attitude and the perspective, that determines whether an act is a hindrance or a help toward liberation.
-It is important for us to realize that Krishna is not advocating “good behavior” as a means to self-upliftment, but is intent on the psychological condition of the seeker as he engages in action.
+It is important for us to realize that Krishna is not advocating simple good behavior as a means to self-upliftment, but is intent on the psychological condition of the seeker as he engages in action.
 At all times the aspirant must strive to “see true” throughout daily life; then he can “live true.”

-Disciplined in yoga.
+Yoga-yoked.
 The expression in the Sanskrit text is really yogayukta–“united with yoga,” one who is irrevocably, inseparably, engaged in the practice of karma yoga.

 Whose senses are conquered.
 The senses must not just be controlled occasionally, they must be permanently mastered.
 This mastery will be relatively easy when the heart and body are made pure.
 Yet, mastery of the senses must not be assumed, for they have their own petty treacheries.
-The mind, body, and senses have long been in the complete control of the ego and thereby become oriented to its war against the Self and Its revelation.
+The mind, body, and senses have long been in the complete control of the ego and thereby become oriented to its war against the Self and its revelation.
 To conquer them and enlist them on the side of right in the form of karma yoga is no easy or simple matter.

 Whose self has become the Self of all beings.
 Brahman is the Self of all, including the individual Self.
-Therefore when we begin to experience the Infinite and finite Selves, we begin to intuit the unity of all things in Spirit–and therefore our unity with all sentient beings.
+Therefore when we begin to experience the infinite and finite Selves, we begin to intuit the unity of all things in Spirit–and therefore our unity with all sentient beings.

 Not tainted even when acting.
-When all these components are in place, karma yoga can take place, ensuring that the karma yogi shall not be ever touched by karmic reactions on any level.
+When all these components are in place, karma yoga can take place, ensuring that the karma yogi shall not ever be touched by karmic reactions on any level.

 The karma yogi’s perspective

-Again and again we encounter the profound uniqueness of the Bhagavad Gita as a scripture, even when compared to the upanishads which it greatly reflects.
+Again and again we encounter the profound uniqueness of the Bhagavad Gita as a scripture, even when compared to the Upanishads which it greatly reflects.
 Here, too, we find wisdom that can be found nowhere outside the Gita.
 We are given a description of the continual experience-insight of the illumined individual.

 The enlightened knows that any “happening” occurs only to the body, the senses, mind or intellect–that he is ever, and only, the unacting witness, the consciousness that perceives without acting in any manner whatsoever.
 In the Gita we find a clearly-drawn distinction between purusha and prakriti, between the conscious witness and the moving energies that are witnessed.
 Always the perfect karma yogi is in this state of experiential distinction–it is not a matter of intellectual conception, but of the living fact.

 This is important, first for its practical application, but it also frees us from the common idea that the life of the wise, of the jnani, is somehow antiseptic in character and devoid of involvement with God in a personal manner.
-In the Yoga Sutras it is stated that samadhi, the entry into superconsciousness, is the result of Ishwarapranidhana–offering the life to God.
-This is underscored by Krishna saying later on: “Those who are eternally steadfast, who worship Me, fixing their minds on Me, endowed with supreme faith; I consider them to be the most devoted to me” (12:2).
+In the Yoga Sutras it is stated that samadhi, the entry into superconsciousness, is the result of Ishwarapranidhana–offering the life to God, to Ishwara, the personal aspect of God.
+This is underscored by Krishna saying later on: “Those who are ever steadfast, who worship me, fixing their minds on me, endowed with supreme faith, I consider them to be the best versed in yoga” (12:2).

 Not I–but them